zextras/tech-doc/source/_includes/_usage/calendar.rst

 When right-clicking an event in the calendar, different actions can be carried out: open it and show all participants and details, edit, copy or move it, and its original, plain text version, can be shown.
+In case you only need to modify the time allocated for an event (for example you need to move it to a different time slot or change either its start or end time), you can simply move it via drag&drop to the new time or use the tiny icons at the top or bottom of the event and move them to the new start or end times.
+If there are other participants in the event, a new e-mail notification, that you can even modify, will automatically be sent to them.

 Additionally, :ref:`mail-tags` can be added to any calendar event and the event itself can be (tentatively) accepted or declined